updated on 23 February 2021

 Right now, everyone is getting ready for the new academic year.
 Incoming students are wondering what their new university and classmates will be like.
 Returning students may be wondering whether the no detriment policy carries through to the new academic year, because, well, the pandemic is still ongoing.

-As the first day looms, I want to share some tips on navigating the hybrid university life!
+I want to share some tips on navigating the hybrid university life!

 Participation is still important